 Do Your Christmas Shoplifting Early ~ A Short Story by Allen Kopp

-It was that time of year again and shoppers were packed into Dingle’s Department Store.
-An amazing profusion of tinsel and frippery, fake poinsettias and plastic snowmen, adorned every surface and hung from the ceilings.
+It was the Christmas season again and shoppers were packed into Rosenblatt’s Department Store.
+An amazing profusion of tinsel and frippery, fake poinsettias and plastic snowmen adorned every surface and hung from the ceilings.
 Cheerful holiday music blatted from loudspeakers.
 Children misbehaved, forgotten for the moment as their mothers and fathers focused their attention on the merchandise at hand.
-Sales clerks tried to smile but their smiles became more and more strained as the season wore on.
+Sales clerks tried to smile but their smiles were pained and unnatural.

-Out of the crowd emerged a girl named Geraldine Carew.
-She was a girl like many others, wearing a dark wool coat with a white faux-fur collar and an angora knit hat dyed red and green pulled down almost to her eyebrows.
-Her cheeks were red and round.
-Her appearance was, on the whole, a wholesome one.
-She didn’t look capable of committing any offense against God or man.
+Out of the crowd emerged a girl named Melody Leclair.
+She was a girl like any other, wearing a dark wool coat and a knitted hat of red-and-green wool pulled down low on her forehead Her cheeks were red and round.
+Her appearance was bland, wholesome and innocent.

 On the end of a glass counter in the jewelry department was a display of earrings.
-She picked out three pairs and placed them in a row on the edge of the counter and bent over and looked at them, as if trying to decide which pair to buy.
-When she was sure nobody was looking, she flicked one pair off the counter into her bag and placed the others back where she had found them.
+She picked out three pairs and placed them in a row on the edge of the counter and bent over and examined them closely.
+She flicked the pair she liked best off the counter into her shopping bag and placed the others back where they belonged.

-Coming to a display of moderately priced men’s wristwatches (the more expensive ones were locked inside the glass case), she stopped and began looking at them.
-She picked one up, put it back and picked up another.
-When a saleslady asked if she needed any help, she pretended to be deaf.
-After she had examined a dozen or so of the watches, she dropped the one she liked best into her bag.
+Coming to a display of moderately priced men’s wristwatches (the more expensive ones were locked inside a glass case), she stopped and began looking at them with intense interest.
+She picked one up, put it back and picked up another one.
+When a saleslady asked if she needed any help, she just shook her head without looking up.
+After examining a dozen or so of the watches, she dropped the one she liked best into the shopping bag.

-In the book department she found a small volume of Keats, Shelley and Byron with a leather cover that was very rich looking.
+In the book department she found a small volume of Keats and Shelley with a rich-looking leather cover.
 When the male clerk moved away to assist another customer, she dropped the book onto the floor, where it conveniently landed in her bag.
-She smiled at how easy it all was and took her bag and moved on.
+She smiled at how easy it all was, picked up her bag and moved on.

-A guitar pick found its way into her bag in the music department; in housewares, a small pair of salt and pepper shakers and an olive fork; in notions, a spool of thread and a package of needles.
-Finally, she had everything she came for and was ready to leave.
+A set of fancy guitar picks found its way into her bag in the music department; in housewares, a small pair of salt and pepper shakers, a nutcracker and a corkscrew; in notions, some spools of thread and a fancy pair of scissors.
+She surveyed all nine floors of Rosenblatt’s, moving casually and without hurry among the shoppers.
+When she found the things she wanted (small items, of course), she dropped them into her bag, careful not to be too greedy or push her look too far.
+Finally, she had everything she came for and decided it was time to leave.

 She made her way to the Twelfth Street exit, where people were in line to get in and to get out.
-She waited patiently and when her turn came she spun herself happily through the revolving doors, welcoming the cold blast of air on her face.
+She waited patiently and when her turn came she spun herself happily through the revolving doors, welcoming the cold blast of air.

 She had gone no more than half a block when she felt a heavy hand on her shoulder.
-Startled, she turned around and saw a tall woman with bright red hair like a clown’s and a pockmarked face (a face out of a nightmare) looking angrily at her.
+She turned around and saw a tall woman with bright red hair like a clown’s and a pockmarked face (a face out of a nightmare) looking sternly at her.

-The woman took her upstairs to the part of the store where the offices were and shut her up in a small room with three plastic chairs and nothing else.
-After the woman had gone away again, she tried to open the door but found it locked.
+The woman took her upstairs to the part of the store where the offices were and shut her up in a tiny, vault-like room with a table and two plastic chairs and nothing else.
+After the woman had gone away again, Melody tried to open the door but found it locked.
+She was a prisoner!
 All she could do was wait and see what was going to happen.

-In a little while a man came and got her and took her into an office where he sat her down in a chair facing a desk.
-He wore a dark suit and had a mustache that almost seemed to be drawn on as if he was on his way to act in a play.
-He looked at her and then sat down behind the desk and cleared his throat.
+In a little while a man came and took her into another small room with a desk and some chairs and told her to sit down in a chair in front of the desk.
+He wore a dark suit, round glasses like a Chinaman and had a mustache that covered his upper lip.
+He gave her a pitying look and then sat down on the other side of the desk and cleared his throat.